MLB Hall of Fame

 His sharp control and ability to perform under pressure made him a vital asset in multiple pennant-winning campaigns.
 Over his career, he won 201 games and pitched more than 3,300 innings, earning respect as one of the game’s most reliable arms.
 Inducted into the Baseball Hall of Fame in 1971, Marquard’s consistency, record-breaking streak, and contributions to championship-caliber teams cemented his legacy as one of baseball’s great pitchers.

-Marquard's Awards and Records
+Marquard's Awards and Honors

 • 3× National League Pennant Champion (1911–1913, Giants)